 If you want to spend a couple of days in the area there’s lots to do with other historic sites like Avebury nearby and also the city of Salisbury as well that you can explore with its medieval cathedral.

 Will kids enjoy visiting Stonehenge?

-It’s not a long day out there so if you have kids and you’re worried about them not enjoying it then I’d recommend finding something fun and less historical to do afterwards or at the very least have a nice ice cream at the cafe.
+It’s not a long day out to Stonehenge so if you have kids and you’re worried about them not enjoying it then I’d recommend finding something fun and less historical to do afterwards or at the very least have a nice ice cream at the cafe.

 How to get tickets to Stonehenge

-It’s worth considering getting either English Heritage membership or National Trust membership as they both allow free admission to the site – I’ve had both over the years and we’ve made lots of use out of it and highly recommend it.
+It’s also worth considering getting either English Heritage membership or National Trust membership as they both allow free admission to the site – I’ve had both over the years and we’ve made lots of use out of it and highly recommend it.
 If you’re travelling extensively around the UK or live here it’s a must!
 You can join English Heritage when you’re there and there’s a place to sort that out if you want to offset your ticket.

 Stonehenge is in the county of Wiltshire in Southern England – the nearest town in called Amesbury and the largest city nearby is Salisbury.

 It’s easy to reach by car and there’s a good car park at the site so no worries once you get there.
 It’s around 2 hours from London and of course you have the whole countryside to explore if you come by car!